ParthChandel165/BookCon/README.md

   - View reviews from other users
   - The eye button shows Product Details
   - Original Price and discount price
-  - HowMeney Buy this product
+  - How Many people bought this product
   - Inc and Dec product
   - Show Description of product
   - View Seller Profile
   - Chating with Seller
   - Show Seller Information
   - Show Related Products
-  - Add to wish list
+  - Add to Wishlist
   - Add to Cart
 - User Profile Page
   - Edit your profile details - profile photo, name, email, phone number
-  - change Password
+  - Change Password
-  - View All Order
+  - View All Orders
   - After Delivery of the product user can Refund the product.
   - User inbox Chat with the seller.
   - Use can Track Orders.
-  - Store 3 Address Details.
-Like Default, Home, office.
   - **Only Admin show Admin Dashboard**
   - Logout
   - Create a Review After Delivery Product
-  - After the Buy product is Sold out is increased. and Stock decrease in DB.

 - Message
   - Send Message
   - Show active or not
-  - Time of sand Message
+  - Time of Message that is sent.
 - Popular Events
   - Show Recent Events
 - Seller Authentication Pages
   - Seller Signup
-    - shop name, Phone Number, Email address, Address,Zip Code, Password
+    - shop name, Phone Number, Email address, Address, Zip Code, Password
     - upload a Profile image
     - email verification
   -  Seller Login